RichardCoffee/fluidity-theme/README.md

 how the comment form is displayed.
 It makes heavy use of my [TCC_Trait_Attributes trait](https://github.com/RichardCoffee/fluidity-theme/blob/master/classes/Trait/Attributes.php).

+##### Paged Comments

+TCC_Theme_CommentNav, child class of TCC_Theme_Navigation, handles showing the user the comment navigation buttons.

 #### Login form

 The theme's login form, suitable for use in a navbar or a widget.
-Should also be able to be used in a modal, although I still haven't written the modal code.
+Can also be able to be used in a modal.

 ### Metaboxes

 The theme includes an abstract class, TCC_Metabox_Metabox, which I use for admin metaboxes, although it gets used mainly in plugins.
+Testing has indicated these work with the new block editor.

+#### FontType

+TCC_MetaBox_FontType allows a post editor to control what font the post is displayed with.
+Still needs some work though...

 #### PostDate